 - Alteration of the funding source

-Minor changes must be submitted to the IRB using a Revisions to Approved Research Request form.
+The investigator must submit minor changes using a Revisions to Approved Research Request form.
 The changes must be approved by the IRB prior to implementation.

 The Director of Human Participants Protection and Research Compliance makes the final determination regarding eligibility for expedited review under these circumstances.
-Minor changes to approved research are reviewed by the Director or a member of the IRB as designated by the Director (jointly with the Director).
+Minor changes to approved research are reviewed by the chairperson or an experienced member of the IRB.

-- The investigator and all research team members (co-investigators, research assistants and advisors/sponsors) complete mandatory online training.
+- The investigator and any research advisor, co-investigator and/or research assistant (RA) completes mandatory online training.

-- The investigator reads policies and procedures concerning research with human subjects and instructions on how to submit (center of page).
+- The investigator reads policies concerning research with human subjects, the IRB submission checklist, and instructions on how to submit (menu of four steps or downloadable PDF).

-- The investigator downloads necessary forms and templates, completes them, and gathers supporting documentation, as needed.
-IRB forms and templates are available on the IRB's website or via IRBNet's forms and reference library.
+- The investigator downloads and completes necessary forms and templates, which are located on the IRB's website or in IRBNet's forms library.

 - The investigator proofreads and runs a spellcheck on all completed documents.

-- Following the written instructions for IRBNet (video tutorials are also available), the investigator creates a project, shares it with research team members (if applicable), applies an e-signature, has the advisor and/or co-investigators sign, and then submits it to the IRB.
+- Following the written and/or video instructions for IRBNet, the investigator creates a new project, shares access to it with research team members (if applicable), applies an e-signature, has the advisor and/or co-investigators sign, and then submits it to the IRB.

-- Once approved, the IRB will email a notice about approval, prompting the PI to access the approval letter and all stamped documents (documents part of the consent process) in IRBNet.
+- Once approved, the IRB emails an approval notice, prompting the investigator to download the approval letter and stamped materials (documents part of consent process) via IRBNet.
 Stamped versions of documents must be used in the research unless the IRB states otherwise.

-- The investigator submits to the IRB any requests for revisions after approval, deviations/violations from the approved protocol or materials, unanticipated problems or serious adverse events, should they occur.
+- The investigator submits via IRBNet any requests for revisions after approval, deviations from the approved research, or unanticipated problems or serious adverse events, should they occur.
 See appropriate policies and procedures about these topics.

 - Closure or Withdrawal